 And there you have it – super fast bolognaise.
-If you don’t wait ages to brown the mince first, if you turn it up high and if you use ready flakes and grated products then it really needn’t take any more than fifteen minutes.
+If you don’t wait for ages to brown the mince first if you turn it up high and if you use ready flakes and grated products then it really needn’t take any more than fifteen minutes.

 And while you might not think of foods with mince as being ‘healthy’, the truth is that lean mince isn’t all that bad at all: it’s packed with protein and nutrients and is only a little fatty.
 This is the kind of home-cooked, wholesome food that builds great health and it’s certainly much better than eating lots of ready-meals!